 Meanwhile Sony has delved pretty deep into the topic.
 It’s revealed that its “Tempest 3D AudioTech” system will also use a dedicated custom chip, based on a stripped-down AMD GPU compute unit and broadly as powerful as an entire PS4 CPU.
 The technology aims to recreate how sound travels into the ear, using something called a ‘head-related transfer function’ (HRTF) measured from over a thousand points around a human head.
 PS5 will ship with five default HRTF profiles, to cover as many users as possible.

 Sony’s approach to BC has been a little chaotic across console generations, from full BC in the PS2 to none in the PS4 — and some, depending on your console, with PS3.
 PS5 will support ‘the overwhelming majority’ of PS4 and PS4 Pro games at launch, though Sony is testing on a title-by-title basis to see what, if anything, falls through the net and why.
-As yet, we don’t know if PS5 will be able to play games from earlier consoles, though it seems unlikely.
+You’re out of luck for previous generations of PlayStation games though.

-However BC remains a strength for Xbox Series X as, once again, the console will support just about any Xbox game from any console generation.
+However BC remains a strength for Xbox Series X as, once again, the console will support the same suite of around 600 Xbox titles from the original console and the 360 generation, and everything from the Xbox One days.

 We’ll update this article as we get more information.